ibm-cloud-docs/dns-svcs/pricing.md

 ## Free
 {: #free-plan}

-One zone and one million DNS queries are free for an account.
+One DNS zone and one million DNS queries are free for an account.

 ## Standard
 {: #standard-plan}

-  * Each instance can have up to 10 zones.
+  * Each instance can have up to 10 DNS zones.
-  * Each zone can have up to 10 VPC networks.
+  * Each DNS zone can have up to 10 VPC networks.
-  * Each zone can have up to 3500 DNS records.
+  * Each DNS zone can have up to 3500 DNS records.
   * Multi-tiered

-### Zones
+### DNS Zones
 {: #zones-pricing}

-The standard price is $0.50 USD per zone.
+The standard price is $0.50 USD per DNS zone.

 ### Tiers
 {: #tiers-pricing}